MananDesai54/currency-converter/README.md

 # currency-converter
-usinf exchange rate api and javascript fetch api
+using exchange rate api and javascript fetch api